FabienFerrero/Antenna_Radiation_Measurement/README.md

 # Antenna_Radiation_Measurement

-Some tutorial and code for antenna radiation measurement
+Objective : This repository integrates hardware and software for low-cost antenna radiation measurement between 800 and 950 MHz.
+Two different methods with tutorial are detailed.